Personal Finance

 (Source: Insured Retirement Institute)

-This is a worrisome trend, as retirees typically need to have enough saved to cover at least 10 years of living expenses.
-There are several factors that contribute to this problem.
+This represents a concerning trend, as retirees typically need savings covering at least 10 years of living expenses.
+Several factors contribute to this problem.

-As a result, many Baby Boomers are facing retirement with very limited resources.
+Consequently, many Baby Boomers face retirement with severely limited resources.

 Only 26% of Baby Boomers have a backup plan for retirement income if forced into retirement sooner than expected